 TGax Editor: Please modify the following text in the location as shown below:

-A non-AP STA(#16592) that receives a Trigger frame or a frame that carries a TRS Control subfield and that transmits an HE TB PPDU response shall follow MAC padding procedure described in 27.10.3 (A-MPDU padding for an HE TB PPDU) and construct the A-MPDU carried in the HE TB PPDU as described below provided the AP allocates sufficient resources for the non-AP STA to include MPDUs in the A-MPDU.
+A non-AP STA(#16592) that receives a Trigger frame or a frame that carries a TRS Control subfield and that transmits an HE TB PPDU response shall follow the rule defined (#16668)in 27.10.3 (A-MPDU padding for an HE TB PPDU) and construct the A-MPDU carried in the HE TB PPDU as described below provided the AP allocates sufficient resources for the non-AP STA to include MPDUs in the A-MPDU.
 Otherwise, the non-AP STA(#16592) is not required to include MPDUs in the A-MPDU.

 NOTE—The MU-RTS Trigger frame and the NFRP Trigger frame are exempt from these construction rules since the MU-RTS Trigger frame does not solicit an HE TB PPDU and the NFRP Trigger frame solicits an HE TB PPDU that does not carry an A-MPDU.

-A non-AP STA(#16592) transmitting an HE TB PPDU follows the rules in 27.10.3 (A-MPDU padding for an HE TB PPDU) for constructing the PSDU carried in the HE TB PPDU.(…existing texts)
+(#16668)

+(…existing texts)

 A non-AP STA(#16592) that responds to a Basic Trigger frame addressed to it shall construct the A-MPDU carried in the HE TB PPDU as defined in: